 Every year during the holidays I tell myself.
 I am going to not gorge myself.
 Every year, I fail.
 Miserably.
-Everything is just to delicious, and they only make their way on the table once a year.
+Everything is just too delicious, and these dishes only make their way onto the table once a year.
 My biggest challenge is not the food choices, it is the over eating.
 Which can be easily fixed with a dose of ginger or fennel root.

 Sweet potatoes are wonderful for strengthening the spleen in Chinese Medicine.
-Common Spleen Qi Deficiency symptoms are: Gas, abdominal bloat, belch, acid reflux, heavy limbed, brain fog, difficulty waking up in the morning.
-Sweet potatoes are also good for increasing the quantity of milk in lactating women. it benefits inflammation and builds yin (fluids) in the body.
+Common Spleen Qi Deficiency symptoms are: Gas, abdominal bloat, belch, acid reflux, heavy limbs, brain fog, difficulty waking up in the morning.
+Sweet potatoes are also good for increasing the quantity of milk in lactating women.
+They benefit inflammation and build yin (fluids) in the body.
 They are great for women going through menopause (hot flashes), and women with infertility.
 Sweet potatoes should be as plain as possible.
 Which means that if your sweet potatoes are topped with marshmallows you are probably defeating the purpose of eating them.

 Mashed Sweet Potato Recipe

 Almond Milk or Rice Milk

 In a large pot boil water with skinned cubed sweet potatoes in it.
 Make sure you salt the water.
 Cook until you can put a fork through them.
 Then drain

 In a bowl add all of your ingredients.
 Mash.
 Serve.

 Yum!
 Little cabbages!
 I love brussels sprouts.
 Keep reading I will share my version of them.
 This recipe has made brussels sprouts haters into believers.

 Cabbage, in general, benefits the stomach, improves digestion, and helps the skin.
 It is great for constipation.
 If you are allergic to sulfur you may want to stay away from cabbage because it does have abundant sulfur content.
 The sulfur is beneficial for killing parasites.